-From the parking lot, there is a bush trail that leads through Booderee National Park and down to the shoreline with a distance of 2.3 km one way.
+From the parking lot, a bush trail leads through Booderee National Park and down to the shoreline with a distance of 2.3 km one way.

 Please be cautious when swimming at Steamers Beach as sharks tend to frequent the waters here and there are flash rips that can potentially pull you out to sea.

-Last but not least on this list of best Jervis Bay beaches is Cave Beach which can be found in stunning Booderee National Park.
+Last but not least on this list of the best Jervis Bay beaches is Cave Beach which can be found in stunning Booderee National Park.

-Cave Beach is best known for providing great waves for surfers and it also features a large sandy bay for all beachgoers.
+Cave Beach is best known for providing great waves for surfers, and it also features a large sandy bay for all beachgoers.
 It’s a great opportunity to get in the ocean for a refreshing dip!

-From the parking lot, it’s a short walk down the trail to reach Cave Beach Jervis Bay and you may even spot some kangaroos along the way.
+From the parking lot, it’s a short walk down the trail to reach Cave Beach Jervis Bay, and you may even spot some kangaroos along the way.

-If you plan to spend a night or two, Cave Beach campground is rated as one of the best camping areas in Australia, just be sure to book well in advance to secure a spot.
+If you plan to spend a night or two, the Cave Beach campground is rated as one of the best camping areas in Australia, be sure to book well in advance to secure a spot.

 ACCOMMODATION IN JERVIS BAY

-See below for a list of Jervis Bay accommodation that I personally recommend:
+See below for a list of accommodations that I personally recommend:

 LUXURY: WORROWING JERVIS BAY